lambdao-dev/lambdao-dev.github.io/_posts/2024-09-15-GitAbsorbforgreatHygiene.md

 In bidoolgit, this is shortened to `g r $N`, where `$N` is the number of commits to process.

 After a programming phase that may be exploratory, we want the signs to lead us directly to the correct solution, and put us in the right frame of mind to understand the code.
-You don't map a territory by leaving stones to indicate the path where you passed by, but give the most efficient route.
+You don't map a territory by leaving stones to indicate the path you took; instead, you provide the most efficient route.

 ## Mandatory code review with absorb